emcconne/surfagility/README.md

 This theme uses Font Awesome by Dave Gandy at http://fortawesome.github.io.
 Thanks!

 The distributed default image was provided by Danny Fowler via Flickr.
 Thanks!
+To replace this image simply replace the surfagiliy.jpg image with your customized version.
+Careful to maintain the same name.